 After the device accepts an Erase Suspend command, the device enters the Erase Suspend mode.
 The system can read array data using the standard read timings, except that if it reads at an address within erase-suspended sectors, the device outputs status data.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
-See "Erase Suspend/Erase Resume Commands" for more information on this mode.
+See Erase Suspend/Erase Resume Commands, on page 17 for more information on this mode.

 The system must issue the reset command to reenable the device for reading array data if DQ5 goes high, or while in the autoselect mode.
-See the "Reset Command" section, next.
+See Reset Command, on page 14.

-See also "Requirements for Reading Array Data" in the "Device Bus Operations" section for more information.
-The Read Operations table provides the read parameters, and Figure 13 shows the timing diagram.
+See also Requirements for Reading Array Data, on page 8 for more information.
+Table 10 on page 28 provides the read parameters, and Figure 12, on page 27 shows the timing diagram.